 The House Education Committee has passed a bill that would give high schools more flexibility in determining how students meet the standards.

 The bill also would help schools fund dual enrollment programs which allow high school students to get college credits while taking classes at secondary school.

 "We want high school to more meaningful for all students," Vilaseca said.
 "That might mean getting kids involved with internships or community-based learning.
-This is not watered down education.
-It is a way to get every student more engaged and motivated to learn."

 "It's been a while since the agency has been engaged in a conversation across the state and we are really interested to hear what people are thinking about this," said Meg Powden, the agency's School Effectiveness Coordinator and Co-Lead to the League of Innovative Schools, a regional group that is working on changes in secondary education.
 "Eventually this could lead to very big changes in how students receive their high school credits."

 Powden points out that some of these changes, which include having high school students receive college credit for their work, is already happening at BUHS, so the information session Thursday is a chance for the agency to hear from students, parents, teachers and administrators on how that program is working.

 Generally students in public high schools receive credits for the time they spend in the classroom, and each student has to receive a certain number of credits to graduate and receive a diploma.

 Powden said the Agency of Education wants to give students options, and have them design the programs that make the most sense to them.